 In December 2013, we entered into a credit agreement that exchanged our previous revolving credit facility.
 Under the revolving credit facility, we have a borrowing capacity of \$2.0 billion.
-The new revolving credit facility has a maturity date of December 2018 and options for two one-year extensions with participating lender approval.
+Our current revolving credit facility has a maturity date of December 2018 and options for two one-year extensions with participating lender approval.
 The amount available under the revolving credit facility may be increased by \$500 million upon our agreement with our participating lenders.
-The interest rate on the revolving credit facility is calculated based upon our public debt rating and is currently 150 basis points over LIBOR as of March 31, 2015.
+The interest rate on the revolving credit facility is calculated based upon our public debt rating and is currently 150 basis points over LIBOR as of June 30, 2015.
 The revolving credit facility is unsecured and is not guaranteed by any of our subsidiaries.
 Contemporaneously with the execution of the credit agreement, in December 2013, we obtained releases of subsidiary guarantees under the 7.15%, 7.5%, 7.35%, 7.125% and 4.10% senior notes.

-At March 31, 2015, we have a long-term issuer credit rating of BBB- by Standard & Poor's and we have a long-term debt rating of Baa3 by Moody's.
-Any downgrades in our public debt ratings by Standard & Poor's or Moody's could increase our cost of funds under the revolving credit facility.
+At June 30, 2015, we had a long-term issuer credit rating of BBB- by Standard & Poor's and a long-term debt rating of Baa3 by Moody's.
+Any downgrades in our public debt ratings by Standard & Poor's or Moody's could increase our cost of funds and decrease our liquidity under the revolving credit facility.

-Our revolving credit facility contains, and our term loan facility contained, covenants that impose certain restrictions on us.
-Under our revolving credit facility and term loan facility, we must keep our total debt at or below 60% of our total adjusted book capital.
+Our revolving credit facility contains covenants that impose certain restrictions on us.
+Under our revolving credit facility, we must keep our total debt at or below 60% of our total adjusted book capital.
 This financial covenant with respect to capitalization percentages excludes the effects of any non-cash impacts from any full cost ceiling impairments (after December 31, 2011), certain non-cash hedging activities and our pension and other postretirement liabilities.
-Therefore, under our revolving credit facility and term loan facility provision, our adjusted capital structure as of March 31, 2015, was 39% debt and 61% equity.
-We were in compliance with all of the covenants of our revolving credit facility and term loan facility as of March 31, 2015.
+Therefore, under our revolving credit facility, our adjusted capital structure as of June 30, 2015, was 35% debt and 65% equity.
+We were in compliance with all of the covenants of our revolving credit facility as of June 30, 2015.
 Although we do not anticipate any violations of our financial covenants, our ability to comply with these covenants are dependent upon the success of our exploration and development program and upon factors beyond our control, such as the market prices for natural gas and oil.
 If we are unable to borrow under our revolving credit facility, we may have to decrease our capital investment plans.

-At March 31, 2015, on a GAAP basis, our capital structure consisted of 42% debt and 58% equity (exclusive of cash and cash equivalents) and \$17 million in cash and cash equivalents, compared to 60% debt and 40% equity and \$53 million in cash and cash equivalents at December 31, 2014.
-Equity at March 31, 2015 included an accumulated other comprehensive income gain of \$90 million related to our hedging activities offset by a \$24 million loss in pension and other postretirement liabilities.
-The amount recorded in equity for our hedging activities is based on current market values for our hedges at March 31, 2015 and does not necessarily reflect the value that we will receive or pay when the hedges are ultimately settled, nor does it take into account revenues to be received associated with the physical delivery of sales volumes hedged.
+At June 30, 2015, on a GAAP basis, our capital structure consisted of 42% debt and 58% equity (exclusive of cash and cash equivalents) and \$37 million in cash and cash equivalents, compared to 60% debt and 40% equity and \$53 million in cash and cash equivalents at December 31, 2014.
+Equity at June 30, 2015 included an accumulated other comprehensive income gain of \$53 million related to our hedging activities offset by a \$24 million loss in pension and other postretirement liabilities.
+The amount recorded in equity for our hedging activities is based on current market values for our hedges at June 30, 2015 and does not necessarily reflect the value that we will receive or pay when the hedges are ultimately settled, nor does it take into account revenues to be received associated with the physical delivery of sales volumes hedged.

 Our hedges allow us to ensure a certain level of cash flow to fund our operations.
-At April 21, 2014, we had NYMEX commodity price hedges in place on 181 Bcf of our remaining targeted 2015 natural gas production.
+At July 21, 2015, we had NYMEX commodity price hedges in place on 121 Bcf of our remaining targeted 2015 natural gas production.
 The amount of long-term debt we incur will be largely dependent upon commodity prices and our capital investment plans.